 If you know someone with a backyard ramp or one in a barn then they become pretty popular.
 Especially during the winter months when skating outside is impractical due to weather.

-Halfpipes with two skateable walls facing each other made skateboarding more trick focused rather than taking cruising lines in the connected and curved walls of a pool.
+Halfpipes with two skateable walls facing each other were an innovation.
+This allowed a more trick focused activity.
+Rather than taking cruising lines in the connected and curved walls of a pool.

 The tricks got bigger and so did some of the walls.
 The ramps started having vertical walls at the top giving more and more speed and easier air time.
 The vertical part of the wall makes it easier to get air and land on the ramp.
 These vertical ramps or Vert ramps gave birth to vert skating, well sort of.

-A ramp smaller than 8ish feet with no vert started to be called miniramp.
+A ramp smaller than 8ish feet with no vert are a miniramp.
 It looks something like this:

-Ramps smaller than that between 2' and 4' can be called micro-ramps.
+Ramps smaller than that between 2' and 4' can are micro-ramps.
 They are my favourite, so easy to do lots of different tricks.
 Mini bowls are even better!

-There are limitless variations of adding together the curved walls with different sizes, angles, distances, heights, shapes and so on.
+There are limitless variations of curved walls to make a skateboard bowl.
+With different sizes, angles, distances, heights, shapes and so on.
 You can place two back to back to make a spine.
 Place different heights and transition side by side.
 Put roll-ins boxes, rails or gaps along the top.
-So many things can be done.